RUB-ITS-SL-Moodle/moodle-block_calculator/README.md

 # Basic Calculator #

-The Basic Calculator is a simple and straightforward calculator with the most common operators such as plus, minus, times and divide.
+The Basic Calculator is a straightforward calculator with the most common operators such as plus, minus, times and divide.

 ## Description ##